Electronics are Everywhere

 But How Do You Thoroughly Clean Electronics?

 Most people simply wipe the outside of the device or use a vacuum to suck (or compressed air to blow) away dust.
-Unfortunately, these methods are simply not enough.
-With each method, large amounts of dirt are left in the tiny crevices under buttons, around computer chips, between wires and other components.
+Others are using spray washers with cleaning solution and deionized water.
+Unfortunately, these methods are simply not enough as dirt is left in the tiny crevices under buttons, around computer chips, between wires and other components.
 Additionally, these methods only clean what is easily visible which is just a small fraction of what needs to be cleaned, and do little to eliminate oils, viruses and bacteria, etc.

 Ultrasonics, the Only Way to Thoroughly Clean Electronics

 There is only one way to ensure that electronic devices and components are thoroughly cleaned, decontaminated and ready to be returned to service; and that way is with Morantz Ultrasonics.

 With Morantz Ultrasonics, dirt, grease, bacteria, soot and any other contaminants are completely removed from the item with no loss of performance.
 In fact, with proper training, most items can be cleaned in less than two minutes and returned to service as soon as drying is complete.